shimat/opencvsharp/README.md

 ## License
+All contents of OpenCvSharp except OpenCvSharp.Blob are licensed under the **3-clause BSD License**.
+Refer to LICENSE-ExceptBlob.txt .

-OpenCvSharp is released under the [LGPL](https://github.com/shimat/opencvsharp/blob/master/LICENSE.txt).
+OpenCvSharp.Blob is under the **LGPL**.
+Refer to LICENSE-Blob.txt .

-This library uses [cvBlob](http://code.google.com/p/cvblob/) to implement blob extraction. cvBlob is under the LGPL, so OpenCvSharp follows the cvBlob licensing.
+OpenCvSharp.Blob uses cvBlob to implement blob extraction. cvBlob is under the LGPL, so OpenCvSharp.Blob follows the cvBlob licensing.